haw-type-design/haw-type-design.github.io/noordzij-cube/behind-the-cube/README.md

 > ### About
 >
-> The idea for the cube arose from a discussion between me (Simon Thiefes) and Prof. Pierre Pané-Farré at the HAW Hamburg/Finkenau, when reflecting about how to present and teach the cube to students.
-We thought it to be necessary to see the back side of the cube, to be able to see it from all sides and move around in a 3D space.
-Following this discussion in a ping-pong we further developed our first drafts, and I progressively improved my first code sketches. <br>If you find bugs, please [report them via GitHub](https://github.com/haw-type-design/haw-type-design.github.io/issues), so we can fix them.
+> The *Virtual Noordzij Cube* is an educational type design project developed and published by Prof. Pierre Pané-Farré and Simon Thiefes at the design department of the Hochschule für Angewandte Wissenschaften Hamburg, Finkenau 35, 22081 Hamburg.
+If you find bugs, please [report them via GitHub](https://github.com/haw-type-design/haw-type-design.github.io/issues), so we can fix them.

+Concept: Pierre Pané-Farré & Simon Thiefes
+Coding: Simon Thiefes